 Technical bulletin Simpact 85A

 These products have a limited shelf life and should be used as soon as possible.
-This material should be stored and used at room temperature (73°F/23°C).
-This material may congeal if exposed to cold temperatures.
-To reconstitute, Part A & B must be heated to 90°F (33°C) then thoroughly mixed to an even consistency.
+This material should be stored and used at room temperature 23°C. This material may congeal if exposed to cold temperatures.
+To reconstitute, Part A & B must be heated to 33°C then thoroughly mixed to an even consistency.
 This material is moisture sensitive, so relative humidity should be below 50%.
 Wear safety glasses, long sleeves and rubber gloves to minimize contamination risk.
 Room size ventilation is necessary.

 Applying A Release Agent - A release agent is necessary to facilitate demolding when casting into or over most surfaces.
-Use a release agent made specifically for mold making (Universal® Mold Release or Mann’s Ease Release™ 200 available from Smooth-On or your Smooth-On distributor).
+Use a release agent made specifically for mold making (Universal® Mold Release or Mann’s Ease Release™ 200 available from Form X).
 A liberal coat of release agent should be applied onto all surfaces that will contact the material.